StochasticBiology/hypertraps-ct/README.md

 -----
 Next:
 * make plots in R to match old document -- SI done, main text to do
-* test with direct time comparison -- see above -- CT confounds inference
+* test with direct time comparison -- *doing this for crosses, inserted into infer script but not analyse or plot scripts -- to do*
 * SGD
-* better command line interface -- commandline fork

 Inference of evolutionary and progressive pathways, in discrete or continuous time, using combinations of longitudinal, cross-sectional, and phylogenetically-linked observations.